realXtend/doc/arch_article/simple.rst

 Avatars are graphical representations of the user within the virtual world.
 It may seem at first that the concept of an avatar is integral to 3D virtual worlds.
-Second Life’s avatar protocol is hardcoded into the platform.
-Yet, many virtual worlds, simulation platforms, and games do not have a single character as the locus of control: for instance, map applications or astronomical simulations are about efficient navigation and time control of the whole space, not about moving one’s presence around.
+Second Life's avatar protocol is hardcoded into the platform.
+Yet, many virtual worlds, simulation platforms, and games do not have a single character as the locus of control: for instance, map applications or astronomical simulations are about efficient navigation and time control of the whole space, not about moving one's presence around.
 Game genres like real time strategy games feature controlling several units, similar to board games like chess.
 Thus, we argue instead that avatars should not exist as part of the base platform because many simulations do not require them.
 Of